How to Make the Easiest Bat Tree for Halloween

 My Halloween tree with bats was the centerpiece for my sweet Halloween buffet.
 I loved the focal point it created.

-If bats are t your thing, then use this tutorial to make:a witch tree or a ghost tree or a Jack-o-lantern tree.
+If bats aren’t your thing, then use this tutorial to make: a witch tree or a ghost tree or a Jack-o-lantern tree.
+Or use my air-dry clay pumpkins tutorial and make ornaments for your tree.

 I hope that you’ll make a bat tree this year.
 It’s so easy, inexpensive, and fast to make.
 Those are all must-have criteria for my DIY projects.